Skip to content

 The spread between Art Track and Content ID RPM varies dramatically by country.
 In some markets, Art Tracks pay 20x more than Content ID.
 In others, the gap nearly closes.

 You are running paid promotion campaigns.
 When you pay for YouTube views through ads, you want those views landing on content you control.
-Art Track views generate full RPM value.
-Content ID views from the same budget would deliver a fraction of the return.
+Owned videos, Shorts funnels, playlists, and Art Tracks give you cleaner audience and attribution than hoping for future UGC claims.

 Your music is the main attraction.
 Listeners actively seeking your music will watch Art Tracks.
 Content ID revenue comes from incidental usage, which you cannot control or optimize.